Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 Also - you can repeat your statements for schools!
 I had the same base paragraphs for 75% of my SOP for almost all schools and swapped out the rest for information specific to each program.
 At the end of the day, make sure it sounds like you, not anybody else.
 I think having my voice in my statement helped me out a lot.
 With that in mind, having family read them (or someone who knows you (not just research you, very well) can be helpful.

 ## Submitting Your Applications!
 And the Waiting Game...
 Please, please, please don’t wait until the last second to submit your applications.
-Something can and will go wrong.
-I made myself finish them all before I left for Thanksgiving break and it was one of the best decisions.
-It let me actually take a chill over the break before gearing up for finals (uninterrupted by apps!).
-Totally up to you, but it may help your peace of mind to know everything’s in.
+I made myself finish them all before I left for Thanksgiving break and it was one of the best decisions I made the whole application process.
+Submitting early let me actually take a break over the break before gearing up for finals (uninterrupted by apps!).
+Totally up to you, but it may help your peace of mind to know that everything’s in.

-Also, waiting to hear back is maybe the hardest part.
+Waiting to hear back was definitely the hardest part of the application cycle for me.
 It’s where you have the least control in the process - the ball is completely in their court.
 But it’s also time for you to recover or focus on parts of your life other than impending graduate school.
 Depending on which programs you apply for, the waiting game may be weeks or months long.
 I heard back about my first interviews two weeks after the application deadline and got my last decision in late March.
 I personally wish that I would have been more conscious about finding things to focus on other than the decisions.

 _______________________________
 # After Applications...